Enriched functional limit theorems for dynamical systems: Convergence of point processes on non locally compact spaces

 We consider now the particular case where $\mathcal X=\R_0^+\times \tilde l_\infty\setminus\{\tilde\infty\}$.
 In this space, we consider the ring $\mathcal R$ and its subclass of sets $\mathcal I$ defined by:

-\begin{lemma} The conclusion of Proposition~\ref{prop:weak-limit-PP} holds if the condition are verified only for all bounded sets of $\mathcal I$. \end{lemma} \begin{proof} We focus on the condition \ref{eq:kallenberg1}, which is the strongest.
+\begin{lemma} The conclusion of Proposition~\ref{prop:weak-limit-PP} holds if the conditions are verified only for all bounded sets of $\mathcal I$. \end{lemma} See related results in \cite{K17} (for example Theorem~2.2). \begin{proof} We focus on the condition \ref{eq:kallenberg1}, which is the strongest.
 The others follow easily as one can already guess from Remark~\ref{rem:kallenberg2}.
 The statement follows from the fact that $\tilde{\mathscr J}$ is closed for unions and then using the inclusion exclusion formula, one can write the probability involving any set $\tilde A_\ell\in \tilde{\mathscr R}$ using the probability of events involving only elements of $ \tilde{\mathscr J}$.

 For example, assume that $\tilde A_1=\tilde B_1\cap \tilde D_1$, where $\tilde B_1, \tilde D_1\in\tilde{\mathscr J}$.
 Observe that